 - put and call options (including swaptions) on an eligible underlying asset; and

-- forward transactions for the delivery of securities, foreign exchanges or commodities with a settlement cycle of T+3 or longer, provided that the parties have expressly chosen to treat them as financial derivative transactions, or cash-settled forward transactions linked to an eligible underlying asset.
+- forward transactions for the delivery of securities, FXs or commodities with a settlement cycle of T+3 or longer, provided that the parties have expressly chosen to treat them as financial derivative transactions or cash-settled forward transactions linked to an eligible underlying asset.

 The netting regime applies to pre-insolvency transactions (the cut-off point is defined slightly differently for certain types of debtors), thus disqualifying from close-out netting any transaction entered into after the commencement of an insolvency proceeding.
 One of the parties to a qualifying transaction must be a financial institution (Russian or foreign), a central bank (Russian or foreign) or a multilateral financial organisation.
-The Insolvency Act, thus, disqualifies transactions between unregulated entities and transactions with natural persons, which reflects a long-standing politically sensitive policy of discouraging derivative transactions with individuals (which, to the disappointment of the sell-side institutions, does not carve out high net worth individuals).
+The Insolvency Act thus disqualifies transactions between unregulated entities and transactions with natural persons, which reflects a long-standing politically sensitive policy of discouraging derivative transactions with individuals (which, to the disappointment of sell-side institutions, does not carve out high-net-worth individuals).

 In 2013, the ICMA published a netting opinion for repo transactions governed by the Global Master Repurchase Agreement.
 An ISDA netting opinion was published in February 2015, while the collateral opinion is still pending.

-The above regime has remained largely unaffected by the legislative and regulatory developments in 2018.
+The above regime has remained largely unaffected by legislative and regulatory developments in 2019.

 Trade data reporting